top of page

 Magogodi oaMphela Makhene

 Innards, Innards, INNARDS!
-Okay let me stop I'm a vegetarian, that's the name of the book.
+Okay let me stop I'm a vegetarian, that's the actual name of the book.
 But a new author with a storytelling gift on par with Jhumpa and Khaled.
 She comes from South Africa, and this book was a collection of short stories.
 The opening of the first chapter, you just know it's gonna be good, you'll see.

 Jesse Q. Sutanto